Are you looking for well-built online templates for your business? Do you need shared files…

 Keeping Track of Your Stock Trades:

 Creating and consistently using a trading journal is the essential way to keep track of your stock trades.
-By storing all of your information about the purchases and sells, tracking your financial progression and providing analyses, it also balances your risks as well.
+By storing all of your buy-sell information, tracking financials, it also balances your risks.
 While you plan your future decisions according to analyses, you can also manage the risk in your trading.
 Therefore, a trading journal is not only for tracking your stock trades but also for improving the risk management in your trading as well.

 Microsoft Excel enters the picture when you export your trades data from your broker or agency software.
 These programs provide you with your data in the .csv, .txt or sometimes even in the .xls (or .xlsx) format.
 You can gather up this raw data and paste it into a spreadsheet in Microsoft Excel.
 And then, all you have to do is follow the steps provided to you above in the previous chapters.
 It is completely up to you how a detailed or a basic trading journal you want to create.
 You can use Excel in order to create a simple analysis with a pivot table on how much profit you made from your trades.
 On the other hand, you can also create a detailed framework featuring all the metrics mentioned in this blog post.

-If you want to do less work and do not want to spend that much amount of time creating your trading journal, you can always use a template in order to create it.
+If you do not want to spend that much time creating your trading journal, you can always use a template.
 These templates (such as Trading Journal) go through these steps themselves instead of you.
 The template creates the formulas, applies them to your raw data, creates an analysis and inserts customizable charts.
 You can save time, sit back and watch the trading journal template work its magic in Microsoft Excel!